 When the gates of the death camps were opened in Germany at the end of WWII, the world reeled in silent shock.
 As the images slowly penetrated the fog of disbelief, spreading across the various cultures of the globe’s many nations, people everywhere, young and old, rich and poor, were confronted with the horror of industrialized mass murder.
 I know of no other way to begin to address what happened than to say a change had come over the world-soul.
 The relationship between the consciousness of human beings and the material, molecular earth was changed, not just the relationship between human beings.

-The nature of the assault was assisted at every turn by tools: physical, chemical and clerical.
+The nature of the assault was assisted at every turn by tools: physical, chemical and ideological.
 The interplay of Homo Habilis and the earth consists of the consciousness of the tool maker and the molecular structures of our materials.
 Traditionally the soul or psyche of a person was understood as that realm between the body and the spirit.
 In the same way, the human built environment is the space in-between spirit and matter, between the inspiring thought guiding the tool’s formation and use on the one hand, and the stone, feathers, minerals and whatnot our ingenuity places in our hands on the other.
 Through this relationship with the rest of the planet we define ourselves as a species, creating our own ecological niche, exploring our extended phenotype.
 Because this built environment is larger than any individual it is related to what has been called the world-soul.
-The Eastern concern with the karma of nations is a related conception.

 There is a question always present in this world-soul.
 The actions, the actual deeds of living things, are its answer.
 This question and answer in the depths of the moment, as the inner secret of time’s expression of will, cannot be captured in words though words can point to it.
 Life is beautiful but it is also true that its gift is only held in mortal hands.
 All things are impermanent so there is a degree of in-escapable suffering in the path of every sentient being.
 How then will you, in the mysterious depths of your own subjectivity, respond to the depths of subjectivity you witness in others?